FlippingACoin/FlippingACoin.github.io/index.md

   color: #666;
 ">
 © 2026 FlippingACoin.<br>
-Disclaimer: All content on this site reflects personal understanding and views only.
+This site is based on personal understanding and may contain errors or omissions.
 </footer>